leonlinsx/minimal-mistakes/_posts/2020-10-14-magic-the-gathering.md

 Similar to how the sport of "running" has different "events" such as the 100m, 200m, or 400m, **the game of Magic also has [different formats](https://mtg.gamepedia.com/DCI#Tournament_formats "format")** decided by Wizards.
 We don't need to know the details, just that a major difference is the types of cards you can use.
 This usually depends on recently they were released, and whether they are "banned" or not.

 For example, you might play with the most recent 8 sets and a deck of 60 cards in one format, and any possible cards in a deck of 100 in another.
 Because this affects how well-matched the games are, people will play decks of the same format against each other.
-It's considered poor form to play a different format's deck without letting your opponent know, and of course official tournaments state the format expected.
+It's considered poor form to play a different format's deck without letting your opponent know, and official tournaments state the format expected.
 This determines the **metagame** for that format, a concept we'll explore shortly.

 The casual scene has also developed **"fan favourite" formats, the most popular being "Commander."** Again, the details of Commander don't matter, just think of it as a set of "meta" rules that people choose to follow when making their decks and playing against each other \[10\].
 Just like your dad might have set up house rules in Monopoly saying the oldest player gets to use the bank's money, the player community decided on rules to follow for a format.